Tana Toraja

 There’s a bus from Makassar that will take you directly to Tana Toraja.
 It departs twice a day and is a 9-10 hour long journey.
 The day bus leaves at 9am and arrives at 7pm, and the night bus leaves at 9pm and arrives at 6am.
 Bus tickets cost 250K per person ($15).

-If you stayed the night at Rammang Rammang, you can also get on the bus from there at around 10pm.
-Once you arrive in Rantepao, the main city of Tana Toraja, check with your host for the best way to get from the bus stop to your accommodation.
+If you stayed the night at Rammang Rammang, you can also hop on the bus from there at around 10pm.
+Once you arrive in Rantepao, the main city of Tana Toraja, check with your host for the best way to reach your accommodation from the bus stop.
 Our host so kindly came and picked us up (at 5:30 in the morning!).

 There are a handful of bus companies, but we took the night bus from Metro Permai.
 The bus had very comfortable sleeper seats, but try and get a seat towards the front of the bus, where it’s cooler and less shaky.
 There’s no bathroom aboard the bus, but the driver will make stops if you request.